novillo-cs/softdev_material/projects/09_data_science/directions.md

     Implement a linear regression.
 You may do it for this model:
     ```Price ~ Airline * Source * Destination * Total_Stops * Dep_Description * Journey_month * Journey_weekday```

     Try a different combination to see if you have a better r2.
+Write your comments about the result